HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 In six of the top 10 examples, the MP4 is listed as the first source. <a hreflang="en" href="https://caniuse.com/mpeg4">MP4 support on the web is at 98.4%</a>, and the browsers that do not support MP4 generally do not support the `<video>` tag at all.
 This implies that these sites do not need two sources, and could save some storage on their web servers by removing their WebM or Ogg video sources.
 (Or, they could reverse the order of the videos, and browsers that support WebM will download the WebM).

-The same trend holds for `<video>` elements with three sources – eight of the top 10 examples begin with MP4.
+The same trend holds for `<video>` elements with three sources—eight of the top 10 examples begin with MP4.

 <figure>
   <table>